-Brian laundrie manhunt: Cassie laundrie unleashes after Gabby Petito homicide
+Brian Laundrie manhunt: Cassie Laundrie unleashes after Gabby Petito homicide

 Brian Laundrie was seen leaving his home on Sept.
 14. His parents reported him missing three days later, before the federal warrant had been announced.

 But he returned home on Sept.
 1 in Petito's van – but without his fiancee.
 That day, Laundrie surprised his sister and her kids, she said.
-They ate s'mores at the campsite between 2 p.m. and 8 p.m. before heading out because the children had school the next morning.
-That was the last time she said she spoke with her brother or parents.

 Petito had last been seen alive days earlier.
 But "nothing came up" about her at the campground, she said.